vern4268/example-insurance-be/README.md

 ## Solutions

+-   The Postgres database is setup locally using the official docker image.
 -   Role access is enforced using guards.
 The auth guard verifies the jwt token in the request header and checks for role.
 The auth guard is imported as a global guard in the main file.
 Only controllers/services decorated by the @Role decorator supplied with a role is guarded.
 -   Validation is done in the DTO using class-validator.
 -   TypeORM is used to connect to the Postgres database.